-Mexican employers are required to establish committees formed by a combination of employer and employee representatives (eg, the safety and hygiene committee and the internal work regulations committee).
+Mexican employers are required to establish committees formed by combinations of employer and employee representatives (eg, a safety and hygiene committee and an internal work regulations committee).
 These committees have limited authority.
 They have the power to negotiate and approve applicable employee handbooks, internal regulations or policies and their implementation procedures, as and when needed.